The ultimate guide to intermittent fasting 20/4

 Cons

-If you’re ALREADY a seasoned IF pro with a good amount of IF practice under your belt, maybe 20/4 intermittent fasting could be right for you.
-If you’re seeing results with your existing protocol and you’re curious if a longer fast could crank them up a gear, it’s worth a try.
+If you’re ALREADY a seasoned intermittent fasting pro with a good amount of intermittent fasting practice under your belt, and your healthcare team thinks 20:4 intermittent fasting could be right for you, maybe it’s time to give it a go.
+If you’re seeing results with your existing schedule, you’re curious if a longer fast could crank them up a grear, and your doctor is on board, it could be worth a try.

 There are many other options you could choose that would almost definitely lead to greater success.
-For instance, here’s three IF methods you could try:
+For instance, our favorites are shorter time-restricted eating schedules like:

-To be clear: 20/4 intermittent fasting isn’t for beginners.
-But if you’re switching from something like 16/8 or ADF to 20/4, here are a few things that’ll help you start strong.
+To be clear: 20:4 intermittent fasting isn’t for beginners.
+But if you and your doctor are on board, here are a few things that’ll help you start strong.

 A longer fast means a greater risk of dehydration, as you’ll probably be eating less.